 Just remember that if you only stop consuming alcohol or food at 3am, your fast begins only then (not after your earlier dinner).
 This would mean that your next meal to break-the-fast wouldn’t ideally be until 14-16hours later at 5pm or 7pm, potentially a challenge but not if you are sleeping until early afternoon anyway!

-(For those on Primebody's Foundation program, they will be familiar with Intermittent fasting already, but if you'd like to read more, please head to this blog - How and why Pr1mebody works)
+(For those on any of Primebody's 12 week plans, they will be familiar with Intermittent fasting already, but if you'd like to read more, please head to this blog - How and why Pr1mebody works)

 There are 100's of food swaps I could list here, but what fun would that be going into a holiday?
 So I’ve listed the most common ones I see that are easier to avoid and I’ll make the biggest difference: